 On the trail to Cabganow Cave Pool

-The way to Tibaw & Cabagnow Cave Pool is clearly marked
+The way to Tibaw & Cabagnow Cave Pool

 Rock Jumping at Tibaw Cave Pool- Bohol Attractions